purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 License removed for brevity
 """
 ```
 This is the docstring for the file.
-It gives a quick description of it, and also
+It gives a quick description and also
 includes a license.

 ```python